PRITHVIBO/DiscussionForum/Discussion_Forum_Report.md

 ---

 *This comprehensive report covers the complete Discussion Forum System project, spanning approximately 35-36 pages when formatted properly.
-The implementation details are based on the GitHub repository structure and modern web development practices.*
+The implementation details are based on the GitHub repositor[...]